tinacms/tina.io/content/blog/manage-your-media-with-cloudinary.md

 title: Manage your media with Cloudinary
 date: '2021-07-09T08:34:47-04:00'
 author: James Perkins
-last_edited: '2021-07-09T12:48:46.027Z'
+last_edited: '2021-07-09T13:35:07.608Z'
 ---
-# Tina now supports Cloudinary & Media Manager
+# Tina now supports Cloudinary as a Media Manager

-We released the Alpha just over a month ago and one thing that has come up in the feedback we have been collecting is the ability to use our Media Manager.
+We released our public alpha just over a month ago and one thing that has come up in the feedback we have been collecting is the ability to use Tina's Media Manager.
 This was a core feature that gives content creators the ability to drag and drop their images or replace an image easily.
 We decided to start with Cloudinary, to allow users to keep their GitHub repositories lightweight.

 ### Why did we start with Cloudinary?

+Serving images for the web is not just about uploading one file in a specific format and resolution, it's way more complicated than that.
-Cloudinary has a powerful media API that can return optimized images, it can  be used with Next Image and Next image optimization, with minimal configuration.
+[Cloudinary](https://cloudinary.com/) has a powerful media API that returns optimized images.
+It can be used with [Next Image](https://nextjs.org/docs/api-reference/next/image) and Next image optimization, with minimal configuration.

 ### What formats are supported?